mysticfalconvt/rob_rag/README.md

 - **File Management**: Browse and manage indexed documents through a web interface
 - **Conversation History**: Save and manage chat conversations
 - **Real-time Updates**: Automatically re-indexes files when they change
+- **Goodreads Integration**: Import and query your reading history from Goodreads
+- **Paperless-ngx Integration**: Connect to Paperless-ngx for document management

 ## Tech Stack